Boris-Em/BEMSimpleLineGraph/README.md

 ### Bezier Curves
 <img align="left" width="237" height="141" src="http://s4.postimg.org/ucf4zsyd9/BEMSimple_Line_Graph_Bezier_Curve.png">

-BEMSimpleLineGraph can be drawn with curved lines instead of directly connecting the dots with straight lines.
+<b>BEMSimpleLineGraph</b> can be drawn with curved lines instead of directly connecting the dots with straight lines.
 To do so, set the property `enableBezierCurve` to YES.

 	self.myGraph.enableBezierCurve = YES;

 ### Properties
-BEMSimpleLineGraphs can be customized by using various properties.
+<b>BEMSimpleLineGraphs</b> can be customized by using various properties.
 A multitude of properties let you control the animation, colors, and alpha of the graph.
 Many of these properties can be set from Interface Build and the Attributes Inspector, others must be set in code.